cashetland/blender-real-starfield/README.md

 If you really want, you can extract and combine the Augmented HYG files to get a 343 MB file with 2552167 lines and 23 columns.
 However, you will probably need to trim that list.
 2.5 million stars sounds cool, but many of them are extremely distant stars that will not be shown in our Blender render.
 It's a problem of geometry -- aside from the issue of clipping distance, an extremely distant object will only show up if the viewport is very carefully aligned, so most of the rendering resources will be wasted.
 Although Blender can definitely render 2.5 M objects, on most consumer HW we can't do anything too fancy with that many objects in the scene.
 And the whole point is to get a 3D scene we can work with.
 So if you want to use the augmented list, you might want to trim the list of stars to be (1) closer and (2) fewer.
 For now, let's proceed with the HYG list.

+# Prepare the HYG list
+Clone this repository and open prep-hyg.py for editing.
+Choose the correct file path for the input file hyg_v35.csv, and choose where you want the prepared output files to go.
+Then run the script:

+~$ python prep-hyg.py

+This script creates two output files, starlist.csv and starlist-named.csv.
+The first contains all the stars within the selected distance from Earth.
+The second only contains the stars where the "proper name" field is not blank; that is stars that have formal names, not just numerical designations or constellation groupings.
+Named stars tend to be more important, brighter, or well-known.
+If you have any difficulty importing or rendering the full list, you can consider using this smaller list of only named stars.

-# Edit the script:
+# Create the universe:
 Open Blender and select the "Scripting" layout.
-Load create-stars.py and take a look at it: you'll probably need to make a couple of edits to the script before you run it.
-You need to point the file path to your file location, and also take a look at the comments to see if there is anything else you want to adjust.
+Load create-stars.py (from this repository) and take a look at it: you'll probably need to make a couple of edits to the script before you run it.
+You need to point the file path to your file location (e.g., starlist.csv), and also take a look at the comments to see if there is anything else you want to adjust.

 Then click the "Run" button in the text editing window.
-Depending on your HW and how many stars you are creating, it could take a minute.
-Then zoom out and marvel at your stars!
+Depending on your HW and how many stars you are creating, it could take some time.
+For example on a Ryzen 5950X, it took about 25 minutes to create 8700 stars.
+Then zoom out and marvel at your friendly stellar neighborhood!